PaulPauls/Tensorflow-Neuroevolution/documentation/algorithm_neat.md

 * NEAT does not dictate the method of gene weight initialization, just indicates that the initial population only differs in their weights.
-TFNE initializes connection weights and node biases to 0 and mutates the connection weights (not the node biases) once by adding values from the random normal distribution with mean and std-dev set by cfg.
+TFNE initializes node biases to 0 and connection weights to a random value from a random normal distribution with the same mean/std-dev as set by the cfg for weight mutation.

+* The NEAT specification is contradictory in terms of defining the crossover process, differing in its approach in its written specification vs in the specification illustration.
+The crossover process has therefore been implemented as joining all disjoint and excess genes from both parents and choosing to carry over genes from a random parent in case of matching gene-ids.

 * NEAT does not dictate if a parent genome can go through multiple crossovers/ mutations in a single evolution (e.g. mutation of weights and then addition of